chetnashah/webconcepts/ReduxSagas.md

 Creates an Effect description that instructs the middleware to wait for a specified action on the Store.
 The Generator is suspended until an action that matches pattern is dispatched.

+##### takeLatest

+Run only one saga at a time for given pattern.
+Can be useful for API requests on action dispatch.

+##### takeEvery

+Spin up a new saga for every pattern observed.

+**NOTE** : take is blocking and suspends for a pattern given, do code below it is suspended.
+Where as `takeEvery` and `takeLatest` have spawning power, so they do are non-blocking.

 #### `call(fn, ...args)`

 Creates an Effect description that instructs the middleware to call the function fn with args as arguments.